-A website can only be found on the Google Search when it has been incorporated into Google’s Index beforehand.
+A website can only be found on the Google Search after it has been incorporated into Google’s Index.
 To make sure that (almost) all websites available on the web can be found through the Google Search, the Google-Bot crawls (searches through) billions of websites on a daily basis in search of new and updated content.

 Googlebot is Google’s web crawling bot (sometimes also called a “spider”).
 Crawling is the process by which Googlebot discovers new and updated pages to be added to the Google index.Google Search Console-Help